You are here

 Graduates of Wisconsin's technical colleges get the education and training that provides skills to compete in today's global job market.
 Benefits include:

-- Individual attention: Classes are smaller because classes are smaller and instructors care about the success of every student.
+- Individual attention: Classes are smaller and instructors care about the success of every student.

 - Less debt (or no debt): Credits are about half the cost; degrees can be earned in one or two years (full-time students) for a fraction of the cost of a four-year degree.